Why it's OK for a doctor not to be OK

 Even after he had recovered from depression, Geoff still wore odd socks to work.
 But the whispering he heard behind his back inspired him to become a leading voice for change within the medical profession.
 He started the day as an attempt to address the stigma and to make it OK for a doctor to be not OK.
 His goal is to reduce suicide amongst doctors around the world.

-If you would like to join the virtual event (7.45am – 9am on June 4), where panellists will talk about building safe places to seek help and encourage the act of storytelling, you can register here:
+If you would like to join the virtual event (7.45am – 9am on June 4), where panellists will talk about building safe places to seek help and encourage the act of storytelling, you can register on the crazysocks4docs website.

 Join us on Friday 4 June to start a conversation and help raise awareness of just how important it is for all of us to look after our mental health.